-The Sample1 is made of 0.25 mm thick Nafion membrane and covered with thin platinum electrodes using the method of electroless deposition.
+The Sample 1 is made of 0.25 mm thick Nafion membrane and covered with platinum electrodes using the method of electroless deposition.
 It is a water-containing IPMC, intended to work in a wet environment.
 The cations introduced to the ionomer were Li+.
-This material is thick, hence more stiff than the other material.
-The thicker material contains potentially more cations, thus it has a relatively large pseudocapacitance.
+This material is thick, hence more stiff than Sample 2.
+Thicker material contains potentially more cations, thus it has a relatively large pseudocapacitance.
 The resistance of the electrodes of this sample is rather high, but still good enough to ensure conductivity.
-The nonuniform behavior of this sample is considerable due to the high resistance of the electrodes.
-The value of the conductivity W (see Figure 7) is relatively high.
-When the applied voltage is lower than the voltage required for the electrolysis of water, the value of G is very low - in the range of about $10^{-4} \frac{1}{\Omega \cdot cm}$.
-When the applied voltage is close to the voltage required for the electrolysis of water, the conductivity Ggains sharply up to about $10^{-1} \frac{1}{\Omega \cdot cm}$.
+The non-uniform behavior of this sample is considerable due to the high resistance of the electrodes.
+The value of the conductivity W (Figure 7) is relatively high.
+When the applied voltage is lower than the voltage required for the electrolysis of water (the value of G) is very low - in the range of about 10 per $\Omega$ cm.
+When the applied voltage is close to the voltage required for water electrolysis, the conductivity G increases sharply up to about 10 per $\Omega$ cm.

-Due to the high conductivity W and the relatively high resistance of the electrodes Ra and Rb, the nonuniform behavior of the

-Sample1 is more evident than that of the Sample2.
+Due to the high conductivity W and the relatively high resistance of the electrodes Ra and Rb, the non-uniform behavior of the Sample 1 is more evident than that of the Sample 2.

-The experimental results of the voltage measurements and the electromechanical response of the Sample1 are depicted in Figure 4 and Figure 5 respectively.
+The experimental results of the voltage measurements and the electromechanical response of the Sample 1 are depicted in Figures 4 and 5, respectively.

-The simulations of the Sample1 are given in Figure 16.
-The graphs demonstrate that voltage increases rapidly close to the input contacts and more slowly further away from the input contacts (Fig. 16.-A).
+The simulation results of the Sample 1 are given in Figure 13.
+The graphs demonstrate that voltage increases rapidly close to the input contacts and more slowly further away from the input contacts (Figure 13(a)).

-It is not possible to measure directly the distribution of electric current through the sheet.
-This data can be only derived from the simulations, using the equation (17).
-The distribution of current depicted in Figure 16.-B produces the bending motion of the sample depicted in Figure 16.-C. The graph exhibits that the actuator moves sharply only close to the input contacts.
-The noticeably weaker change of the curvature of the free end appears after a short delay.
-The behavior of the voltage and the flexure are rather similar to the parameters obtained by the measurements of a real actuator.
-They are presented in Figures 4 and 5 respectively.
+As mentioned above, it is not possible to measure the distribution of electric current through the sheet directly.
+This data can be only derived from the simulations, using the Equation (17).
+The distribution of current depicted in Figure 13(b) produces the bending motion of the sample presented in Figure 13(c).
+The graph shows that the actuator moves sharply only close to the input contacts.
+The noticeably weaker curvature change of the free end appears after a short delay.
+The behavior of voltage and the bending angles are rather similar to the parameters obtained by the measurements of a real actuator.
+They are presented in Figures 4 and 5, respectively.

-The Sample1 exhibits insistent backrelaxation.
-As seen from Figure 5, in a half second after the beginning of the input pulse already.
-As we have no model for relaxation yet, we give here only the graphs for our case A - the step voltage is applied to the input of the initially discharged actuator.
+Sample 1 exhibits insistent back-relaxation, half second after the beginning of the input pulse already as seen from Figure 5.
+As we have no model for relaxation yet, we give here only the graphs for our case (A) - the step voltage is applied to the input of the initially discharged actuator.